Zjx402/Kea2/README.md

 - In script's test method `test_goToPrivacy`, we specify the interaction logic (i.e., opening `Drawer`, clicking the option `Setting` and clicking `Privacy`) to guide Fastbot to reach the `Privacy` page.
 - By the decorator `@prob`, we specify the probability (50% in this example) to do the guidance when we are at the `Home` page.
 As a result, Kea2 still allows Fastbot to explore other pages.

-You can find the full example in script `quicktest.py`, and run this script by `kea2 run`:
+You can find the full example in script `quicktest.py`, and run this script with Fastbot by the command `kea2 run`:

 ```bash
 # Launch Kea2 and load one single script quicktest.py.